SecretX33/AutomaticWeaponRemoval/README.md

 /awr on/off - Turn addon on or off

-/awr message *"your_message"* - Change the message that you will say when Lady controls you
+/awr message *"your_message"* - Change the message that you will say when you get controled

 /awr channel *"your_channel"* - Change the channel where you will send the message

-/awr removeweapon - Simulate what addon will do when Lady controls you
+/awr removeweapon - Simulate what addon will do when "Test Boss" controls you

-/awr count - See how many you have been controlled and how many times the addon has unequiped your weapons
+/awr count - See how many you have been controlled and how many times the addon has unequipped your weapons

 /awr spec - See what class and spec you are